 AS: But I can always remember you being fascinated of products, that look like no one would have ever touched them.
 Did you ever ask yourself why?

-NA: Even in a shape, that looks untouched or not made by human hands, I can see at least the decisions, that were made.
-I know both feelings, the frustration about some decision-making and the joy.
-My phone for example, I changed to a smart-phone, and the keyboard is designed really shitty, so I cannot use it with my fingers.
-Really, there’s hardly any word coming out complete, that doesn’t have a spelling-mistake, just by the way, the keys are placed.
+NA: Even in a shape, that looks untouched or not made by human hands, I can see at least the decisions, that were made about it.
+I know both feelings: the frustration about some decision-making and the joy.
+My phone for example, I changed to a smartphone, and the keyboard is designed really shitty, so I cannot use it with my fingers.
+Really, there’s hardly any word coming out complete, that doesn’t have a spelling-mistake, just because of the way, the keys are placed.
 So, I use the spell-correction, which means, I choose one of maybe 120 words, instead of writing them myself.
-And that started to retard my language, because I started to write more or less always the same sentence.
+And that started to retard my language, because I started to write more or less always the same sentences.
 That’s a point where I get annoyed about the decisions, that have been made in the construction of it.
 While on the other hand, I can really enjoy, especially in public spaces, to look at an individual, not individual, but a specific solution of how a joint of two metallic pieces is placed on a house.
-I can really enjoy to see the decision of someone, who is responsible for that.
+I can really enjoy to see the decision of someone who is responsible for that.
 I’m also curious about this exhibition, because it´s the first time, I am using stuff made by others, a production-company for example.
 I will send something to the laser-cutter and it will come back as a piece of cut steel, even painted, so I’m curious to see, how somebody programmed a solution for the curves maybe smaller or bigger than in my model for practical reasons.
 These things leave traces of how they have been conceived.
 Like in the airplane, where you spend a very long time with certain objects.
-Don’t you know this small recess, where the cup should go on the plate.
-It´s a known thing.
-Or that small hole in the window of the airplane.
+Don’t you know this small recess, where the cup should go on the plate?
+It´s a strangely familiar thing.
+Or that small hole in the window of the airplane?
 I think, people know how it feels.

 AS: Is this maybe the core of your art-practice?
 The search for a stronger connection to the world of products and produced materials around us?
 Is there maybe a lack of connection you want to balance somehow?

 Adrian Sölch is an artist, poet and writer based in Munich.
-He studies as Meisterschüler at the academy of Fine Arts in Munich and interviews and writes regularly for the radio.
-Adrian and Nicola studied together at Rietveld Academie for some years and know each other's work well through an ongoing exchange they have.
+He studies as Meisterschüler at the academy of Fine Arts in Munich and regularly conducts interviews for a local radio station.
+Adrian and Nicola studied together at Gerrit Rietveld Academie for some years and know each other's work well through an ongoing exchange they keep having.